 Spondylosis can occur in any location of the spinal column, such as the cervical spine, thoracic spine, or lumbar spine.
 Although, the most common spondylosis occurs in the cervical and lumbar regions.
 Thoracic spondylosis usually produces no symptoms.
 Also, lumbosacral spondylosis can occur below the lumbar spine and affect both the lumbar spine and the sacral spine.
 Multilevel spondylosis also affects the multiple vertebrae in the spine.
 As a broad term, spondylosis closely relates to spondylolisthesis, spinal stenosis, sciatica, etc. that produces similar kinds of symptoms.

-What are the Common Symptoms of Spondylosis?
+What’s the Common Symptoms of Spondylosis?

 Most patients with age-related spondylosis develop no symptoms.
 Some people experience symptoms for a short period of time before they disappear.
 A sudden movement can trigger some symptoms.
-Studies show that almost 27%-37% of people with lumbar spondylosis (spondylosis in the lower back) become asymptomatic, meaning produces no typical symptoms (Kolenkiewicz, Andrzej, & Wojtkiewicz, 2018).
+Studies show that almost 27%-37% of people with lumbar spondylosis (spondylosis in the lower back) turn asymptomatic, meaning produces no typical symptoms (Kolenkiewicz, Andrzej, & Wojtkiewicz, 2018).

 Most patients with spondylosis develop back pain and neck pain due to nerve compression, sometimes known as a pinched nerve.
 Pinched nerves can cause pain in the neck or shoulders and develop headaches.
 Patients also experience stiffness and mild pain that grow worse after specific activities or lengthy periods of inactivity, such as sitting for a long time.
 Severe symptoms of spondylosis also include (Lv et al., 2018):